-If the Insured Employee acquires a new Eligible Dependent after the Policy Effective Date, the Insured Employee may enroll the new Dependent under this Group Policy by providing Us with the following:
+If You acquire a new Eligible Dependent after the Policy Effective Date, You may enroll the new Dependent under this Policy by providing Us with the following:

 - 1. Written notification of the new Eligible Dependent; and - 2.
-Payment of any additional premium required for the new Eligible Dependent's coverage under this Group Policy.
+Payment of any additional premium required for the new Eligible Dependent's coverage under this Policy.

-Such written notification must be given to Us within thirty-one (31) days of acquiring the new Eligible Dependent, unless otherwise specified in the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.
+Such written notification and premium payment must be given to Us within thirty-one (31) days of acquiring the new Eligible Dependent, unless otherwise specified in the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.

-The effective date of coverage under this Group Policy for the new Eligible Dependent will be the first of the month following the date We receive notification and any due premium for the new Eligible Dependent's coverage, except as provided under the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.
-Coverage will begin at 12:01 a.m. local time at the Covered Employee place of residence, on the Eligible Dependent's effective date of coverage.
+The effective date of coverage under this Policy for the new Eligible Dependent will be the first of the month following the date We receive notification and any due premium for the new Eligible Dependent's coverage, except as provided under the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.
+Coverage will begin at 12:01 a.m. local time at Your place of residence.
+Idaho Time, on the Eligible Dependent's effective date of coverage.